2013 Subaru Legacy Interior

 Most reviewers agree that the Subaru Legacy’s seats are roomy and comfortable, both in the front and back, though one says the Legacy can’t handle family duty like rivals with larger back seats can.
 Leather-trimmed seats and a 10-way power-adjustable driver’s seat are available, and heated front seats are available as part of the all-weather package.

 - "The Legacy has an enormous capacity for rear seat passengers." -- Autoblog

 - "The front seats are superbly comfortable and, on all but the base model, include one of the best driver-seat lumbar supports we've tested.
 Legroom and headroom are excellent front and rear, and split-folding rear seats expand the cargo space from large to huge." -- Kelley Blue Book

 - "The Legacy can function fine for a small family, but it really isn't optimal for family hauling due to a lack of backseat usability." -- Cars.com

 - "The seats are comfortable, with plenty of headroom and rear seat legroom, although this expansive feeling doesn't extend to the trunk." -- Edmunds

 - "The front seat has excellent headroom, with or without the sunroof, and legroom is outstanding, even for those well over 6-feet tall." -- Consumer Guide (2012)

-Reviewers say that the base audio system in the Legacy is not that great, and recommend upgrading to the optional Harman/Kardon system if a good sound system is a priority.
+Reviewers say that the base audio system in the Legacy is not that great, and they recommend upgrading to the optional Harman Kardon system if a good sound system is a priority.
 Some reviewers dislike the available navigation system’s confusing controls and outdated technology, while others say it is easy to use.

 - "Subaru needs to up its infotainment game, or at least license better navigation and entertainment tech from its suppliers or another automaker.
 The Legacy's system feels at least 2-3 years behind the segment's best in terms of its user interface and features." -- Autoblog